-Labs are actually software applications assignments such as Word, Power Point, Excel, etc. This course requires multiple assessment activities and these activities are supportive of the learning outcomes.
+Labs are actually activities-some are simulations.
+This course requires multiple assessment activities that come from ToolingU or Fox Valley material.
+These activities are supportive of the learning outcomes and are the primary method of assessment of learning.
 These activities are effective ways of measuring student competency on specific skills.
 The activities are consistent with the syllabus and they meet the stated learning outcomes.
 The content is relevant to Manufacturing training.
-Course content is at a training level.

 Instructional Materials and Lab Resources Excellent Very Good Good Ineffective No or Insufficient Evidence 1.
 Align with stated course or unit learning objectives.
-X 2.
+X Evidence 2.
 Meet/reflect current industry practices and standards.
 X 3.
 Provide options for multiple learning styles.
 X 4.
 Instructional materials are cited properly.
 X 5.
 There is evidence of materials and resources that support innovative learning techniques.
 X